Brian Grant logo

 6. When you are ready to come out of the meditation, remind yourself where you are and feel where you are sitting.
 Slowly bring yourself back to the room.

-1. Wear a “broad spectrum” sunscreen to protect against UVA and UVB rays.
-Wear it everyday.
+1. Wear a broad-spectrum sunscreen to protect against both UVA and UVB rays.

-4. Stay out of the sun during peak periods.
-This is typically between 10am-2pm.
+3. Stay out of the sun during peak periods.
+This is typically between 10 a.m. and 2 p.m., when the sun’s rays are strongest.

-5. Wear wide-brimmed hats, long shirts and pants, and sunglasses with total UV protection.
+4. Wear protective clothing, including wide-brimmed hats, long-sleeved shirts, long pants, and sunglasses with full UV protection.

 For many years, we all have known that exercise is an important part of living a healthy, balanced life.
 Exercise has proven to keep people well from a cardiac, pulmonary, mental and physical standpoint.
 Over time, the benefit of exercise for people with Parkinson’s disease (PD) has grown with researchers closely studying exactly what exercise does for those with PD.
 Regardless of the condition of the person with Parkinson’s, as they start exercising, they are likely to experience benefit.